charliedevelopment/vagrant-craft-environment/README.md

 ### Web Access

-The virtual address for the vagrant machine is `192.168.33.10`, and thus visiting this address in a web browser on the same local machine will take you to the Craft installation.
-The web port is also forwarded through your local network on port 8081.
-Anyone else on your network can visit your local craft install by visiting your IP on this port (similar to [127.0.0.1:8081](http://127.0.0.1:8081/admin)).
+The default virtual address for the vagrant machine is `192.168.33.10`, and thus visiting this address in a web browser on the same local machine will take you to the Craft installation.

+> There are additional configuration options available within the `Vagrantfile`.
+Simply run `vagrant reload` when making configuration changes.
+Some available options are changing the local IP address the machine uses (necessary if you have multiple machines), automatically assigning local hostnames to instances, and forwarding incoming traffic on a host's port to a guest machine.

 ### Files